 This is the oldest cemetery in Salzburg dating back to the 8th century.
 It was established at the time of the creation of the adjacent St Peter’s Abbey.
 The oldest tombstone still standing dates back to the 13th century.
 Many notable people have been buried here, including Michael Haydn and Maria Anna Mozart.
 I am a sucker for old cemeteries.
 I love reading old tombstones (if readable) and trying to imagine what kind of lives these people led when they were alive.

-So, in essence, this is how we spent our time in beautiful city.
-These seven sights are a good tasting menu of the city.
+This is how we spent one day in this beautiful city.
 Of course, there are many other sights to visit in Salzburg if you have the time.
 No matter how long you stay, it is not possible to get bored here.
 So, what are you waiting for?
 Start planning your trip to this iconic Austrian city.